 Psychology Doctoral Internship

-The Psychology Doctoral Internship Program at Barrow Neurological Institute at Phoenix Children’s offers training in therapy and assessment with medical inpatients, outpatients with medical and/or psychological concerns, as well as their families.
+Our Psychology Doctoral Internship Program at Barrow Neurological Institute at Phoenix Children’s offers tracks in pediatric psychology and pediatric neuropsychology training in therapy and assessment with medical inpatients, outpatients with medical and/or psychological concerns, as well as their families.
 Consultation to medical teams is also an important aspect of our training program.
 We are a member of APPIC and the program is accredited by the APA.
-The address of the APA Commission on Accreditation is:
+Please contact the APA Office of Program Consultation and Accreditation (OPCA) directly with questions related to our program’s accreditation status.
+The address of the APA OPCA is:

 750 First Street NE